foscanit/project-3/README.md

 # In Conclusion

-After taking a close look to the previous images, I realized that the best coordinates would be 35.656467,139.734424, when merging the three circles above (yellow, red and orange) and using the Pet House Hara as a central point from which all the important sites are close within a radius of 900 metres: a videgame company, a tech startup, two vegan places, two starbucks, two metro stations, three karaokes and two elementary schools.
+After analyzing the seven areas, I realized that the best coordinates would be 35.656467, 139.734424: when merging the three circles above (yellow, red and orange) and using the Pet House Hara as a central point from which all the important sites are close within a radius of 900 metres: a videgame company, a tech startup, two vegan places, two starbucks, two metro stations, three karaokes and two elementary schools.

 See the image with the legend: